egrace479/QuForceBB84Proj/README.md

 Elizabeth Campolongo, Brian Pigott, Hardik Routrat continuing our QuForce project.

-Expanding our experimental investigation into the trade-off between information gain and detection when eavesdropping on quantum key distribution.
+The BB84 protocol is known to be a secure method of quantum key distribution, even in the case when an eavesdropper has unlimited resources at their disposal.
+However, the security of the protocol is only obtained below the level of noise that occurs in the quantum channel.
+The purpose of this project is twofold:

+Develop an optimal strategy for an eavesdropper who is using asymmetric cloning; that is, develop and implement a strategy that gives the eavesdropper maximum information about the channel while minimizing the disturbance to the signal.

+Consider the Quantum Bit Error Rate (QBER) in a lossy quantum channel with the presence of the eavesdropping strategy developed in (1) and implement error-correcting algorithms to derive a secure key.
-Exploring the impact of noise on our base fidelity rates through implementation on IonQ using Native Gates directly.

-Further exploring the significance of the underlying hardware on the implementation by also running our experiment on IBM's quantum computer using Basis Gates (pending access/funding).
+Further exploring the significance of the underlying hardware and noise on our base fidelity rates through implementation on IonQ using Native Gates directly.
+We hope to also check IBM's quantum computer using Basis Gates (pending access/funding).